 Arriving at Las Terrazas, an ecologically sustainable community about one hour west of Havana, I’m greeted by a quartet playing salsa hot enough to cook the pork.
 When I visit the local school, the kids break out in song.
 Well-dressed, well-fed and beaming, they exemplify the self-assured ease of this gentle and generous culture.

-Classic Journeys’ seven-day educational itinerary is a magical mystery tour of such fascinating people-to-people encounters: A visit to the Virgen de Regla church to witness Afro-Cuban santeríareligious ceremonies.
-A get-together at a community art project guaranteed to turn into a let-your-hair-down street party, typical of a land where pleasures must be seized in the moment.
+Classic Journeys’ seven-day cultural walking adventure is a magical mystery tour of such fascinating people-to-people encounters: A visit with husband-and-wife automobile craftsmen whose small business specializes in restoring classic cars.
+A private salsa dancing lesson guaranteed to turn into a let-your-hair-down party, typical of a land where pleasures must be seized in the moment.
 And keen discussions on politics and agriculture with cigar rollers and with farmers using ox-drawn plows to comb the fertile soils into furrows.

 Two decades since my first visit, Cuba still enchants me with its surreal combination of socialism and sensuality.
 It’s impossible to resist the country’s mysteries and contradictions.
 You can only succumb to its eccentric and enigmatic allure.

 After all, where else can you smoke the world’s finest cigars fresh from the factory as you rumble down the highway in a chrome-spangled ’55 Cadillac to the rhythm of the rumba on the radio?

 Christopher P. Baker is an award-winning journalist who has written multiple books on Cuba, including Mi Moto Fidel: Motorcycling Through Castro’s Cuba, a two-time National Book Award winner.
 Baker also helped craft Classic Journeys’ people-to-people Cuba itinerary: https://www.classicjourneys.com/cuba/